 Carbon Accounting Tools Report

 Developed with Lucid Capitalism.
-To seriously tackle your company’s carbon emissions, you will need a tool that helps you keep track of them over time.
-This report summarizes our assessment of the highest quality carbon accounting tools in 2022 to help investors and operators pick what’s best for their organization.
+This report summarizes our assessment of the highest-quality carbon accounting tools in 2022 to help investors and operators pick what’s best for their organization.

 If you don’t measure it, you can’t manage it.